bpmn-os/bpmnos-engine/docs/md/logic/token_flow_logic_processes.md

 These tokens inherit the @ref BPMNOS::Execution::Token::status "status attributes" of the process token.
 Furthermore,
 the @ref BPMNOS::Execution::Token::state "token state" is updated to @ref BPMNOS::Execution::Token::State::BUSY "BUSY" and
-@attention All operators must be instantaneous, i.e., they must not change the timestamp.
-@par
 @attention It is assumed that each process has a unique @ref BPMN::UntypedStartEvent "blank start event".
 @par
 @note @ref BPMN::EventSubProcess "Event-subprocesses" must have a unique @ref BPMN::TypedStartEvent "typed start event".